 As the research on safety work demonstrates, we’re not just hurt when sexual harassment happens — our mental health also takes a toll from the near-constant anticipation of harassment.
 Since our thoughts are always half-occupied with monitoring our bodies and the space around us, we lose the freedom to think about other things, to move and speak as we please, and to simply enjoy the solace of our own minds — a constant worry that Vera-Grey calls a “habituated external awareness.”
 This can in turn lead to negative mental health effects like depression, anxiety, body image issues, and can exacerbate the trauma we may have from other experiences of gendered violence.

 And because harassment is so normalized in our society, it’s not only other people who fail to notice “safety work” — we often don’t even register the toll that trying to keep ourselves safe takes on us.
 While we can’t eliminate sexual harassment overnight, we can learn to give ourselves and each other support as we build a world where all of us can enjoy the basic right to safety and personal freedom.
 We can begin by allowing ourselves to acknowledge how much work we actually do, how much effort we’re making, and how those efforts really can drain us.

 Next time you go about your day, ask yourself: Are you also engaging in safety work you might not have previously recognized?
-If you are (and many of us do!), don’t be afraid to acknowledge how you may feel — annoyed, exhausted, anxious — to yourself, to loved ones, and even to a therapist.
+If you are (and many of us do!), don’t be afraid to acknowledge how you may feel — annoyed, exhausted, anxious — to yourself, to loved ones, and even to an online therapist.
 And don’t be afraid to give yourself the care and understanding that you need.
 We all deserve spaces where we can drop our vigilance and simply enjoy the solace of our own minds.